anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 `src/semantic_seg_gen/deepLab_train_1.sh`

-It is the local training job using `xception_65` model.
-I have highlighted some of the problems I have faced during training in the comments within the script.
+This is the local training job using the `xception_65` model.
+I have highlighted some of the problems I ran into during training in the comments within the script.

 **Evaluation**:

-Later, using the latest checkpoint collected in `src/semantic_seg_gen/cityscapes/exp/train_on_train_set/train/train_00_result` directory, we could generate the semantic masks for our sequence of images.
+Later, using the latest checkpoint collected in `src/semantic_seg_gen/cityscapes/exp/train_on_train_set/train/train_00_result` directory, we can generate the semantic masks for our sequence of images.

-### Component 3: Video Synthesis using Conditional GAN.
+### Component 3: Video Synthesis using a Conditional GAN
-Once we have our `labels` a.k.a `Semantic Segmentation Masks (SSM)` available for our videos(sequence of frames).
-We can start with
+Once we have our `labels` a.k.a `Semantic Segmentation Masks (SSM)` available for our videos (sequences of frames), we can start with:

 **Training**:

-For single GPU, use
+For a single GPU, use

 `src/synthetic_video_gen/scripts/street/test_g1_1024.sh`